 One solution is to convert a storage box into a dark room.
 It can be placed in your garden, be fitted with electrical systems to run all of the equipment, and can include plumbing.
 Cargo units are an eco-friendly alternative to a bricks and mortar construction and can also be cost-effective.

 The most important aspect of designing a dark room is that it needs to be, well, dark.
 Light can drastically affect the photograph, so the ideal solution is a space with no windows – or as few as possible.

-A shipping container is an ideal option if you are looking for a dark space to build your dark room.
-A shipping container is essentially a metal box that carries cargo around the world.
+A storage box is an ideal option if you are looking for a dark space to build your dark room.
+They are essentially a metal boxes that carries cargo around the world.
 It has no windows and secure walls, ceilings, and floors that are weather-proof to protect its contents.
 This means that there is little chance of unwanted light getting in.

 When you are looking to design and equip a dark room at home, it needs to be done properly to ensure that it is a safe environment that can produce good quality pictures.

 To set up a dark room, there are several aspects that you need to consider:

 The best way to check for light leaks is to close yourself inside the room during the day and look for any spots of light that are leaking in.

 Equipment Outlet and Ventilation

 There are various chemicals and pieces of equipment in a dark room that can potentially cause harm to people.
 It is important, therefore, that there is an equipment outlet and adequate ventilation installed to ensure that these are not harmful – even if you are planning on wearing a mask.